eulixir/eulixir/README.md

 # João Pedro Alves <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-### Hello, I am João, I have 20 years old and welcome to my profile
+### Hello, I am João and I am 20 years old.
+Welcome to my profile :)

 I am passionate about technologies and games.
 I like to see the beauty in the codes and understand how they works :)
 <br>